driessenslucas/researchproject/Thesis.md

 Transitioning from simulation-based research to real-world applications in autonomous vehicle navigation presents both challenges and opportunities.
 While using simulation insights for sensor utilization and vehicle movement can revolutionize autonomous vehicle technologies, there is a significant gap between simulation precision and real-world variability that needs to be bridged.

-One major limitation was the lack of precise data for exact positioning.
-Sensors mainly helped the vehicle avoid crashes but did not provide enough information to keep the car centered within the path.
-This gap highlights the need for better sensor systems, such as cameras, to detect the car's position relative to maze walls and ensure more accurate movement that mirrors the simulation.
+A significant limitation was the imprecision in sensor data for positioning.
+Sensors prevented crashes by measuring the distance to obstacles so it is able to decide in which direction it should move.
+However, this did not try to measure the exact position of the car within the grid.

 Additionally, real-world factors such as surface variations, environmental conditions, and dynamic obstacles require continuous adjustments and recalibration of algorithms.
 Practical considerations, including sensor calibration and algorithm adaptation, are essential for effectively deploying autonomous systems.